FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_fileTransferTracking/r_st_transferLogMaint.md

 A Transfer Log Maintenance type application has the following features:

 -   User-definable schedule for transfer log daily backup and export or both.
-For more information, see <a href="#ConfigureMaintSchedule" class="MCXref xref">Configure a schedule for a maintenance application</a>.
+For more information, see [Configure a schedule for a maintenance application](#ConfigureMaintSchedule).
 -   Application-specific parameters regarding the processing of transfer log entries include:
     -   Expiration period for log entries until export and deletion or both
     -   A condition to export the entries before deleting them or not